-4. Regulations and guidance
+6. Regulations and guidance

-In the past six months, the Bureau has continued to issue a number of proposed and final rules that relate to the Dodd-Frank Act, including a proposed and final rule delaying the effective date of the 2013 "Know Before You Owe" (KBYO) mortgage disclosure rule under the Real Estate Settlement Procedures Act (RESPA) and the Truth in Lending Act (TILA), a final rule facilitating access to credit in rural and underserved areas, and a final rule defining larger participants for the automobile financing market and defining certain automobile leasing activity as a financial product or service.
-The Bureau has continued to work on proposed and final rules on various other matters within its authority that would address longstanding consumer protection concerns in a number of consumer financial services markets.
-In addition, the Bureau is continuing to follow up on an earlier Request for Information seeking public comment on potential projects to streamline regulations.
+In the last fiscal year, the Bureau has issued a number of proposed and final rules that relate to the Dodd-Frank Act, including amending the annual privacy notice requirements under Regulation P, amendments to the 2013 Mortgage Rules which provide alternative small servicer definitions for certain nonprofit entities, an amendment to the final 2013 TILA-RESPA rule which, in certain circumstances, extends the timing requirement for revised disclosures, a proposed and final rule delaying the effective date of the 2013 "Know Before You Owe" (KBYO) mortgage disclosure rule under RESPA and TILA, a final rule facilitating access to credit in rural and underserved areas, and a final rule defining larger participants for the automobile financing market and defining certain automobile leasing activity as a financial product or service.
+The Bureau is also working on proposed and final rules on various other matters within its authority that would address longstanding consumer protection concerns in a number of consumer financial services markets.
+In addition, the Bureau is working on follow-up to an earlier Request for Information seeking public comment on potential projects to streamline regulations.
 The Bureau also continues to be deeply engaged in assisting the mortgage industry with the implementation of Dodd-Frank Act requirements, including the Bureau's mortgage regulations.

-4.1 Implementing statutory protections
+6.1 Implementing statutory protections

 The CFPB continues to engage in significant activities designed to implement the Dodd-Frank Act consumer protection provisions.
-Following the Bureau's issuance of mortgage rules in January 201332 and the KBYO rule in November 2013, the Bureau has continued to engage in activities to support the implementation process for these rules with both industry and consumers, as described further in Section 4.3.
-Other statutory implementation efforts have included issuing additional rules pursuant to Dodd-Frank mandates.
-Much of the Bureau's recent activity continues to be mortgage-related:
+Following the Bureau's issuance of mortgage rules in

+January 201341 and the KBYO rule in November 2013, the Bureau has engaged in activities to support the implementation process for these rules with both industry and consumers.
+Other statutory implementation efforts have involved issuing additional rules issued pursuant to Dodd-Frank mandates.
+Much of the Bureau's activity continues to be mortgage-related: